 The last thing Stewart can be accused of is prettification.
 The marks of human effort, ugly or otherwise, interest him.
 His roadsides are dominated by graceless billboards, his false-fronted village streets are painfully drab.
 He paints industrial uglification as matter of factly as he paints barnyard clutter.
 The method is aggressively realist, but the result is not mere factual record.

-Look at his painting of squareshouldered frame houses snowed-in to the windowsills, the drive choked with drifts.
+Look at his painting of square-shouldered frame houses snowed-in to the windowsills, the drive choked with drifts.
 Look at the abandoned farmhouse on a sagebrush slope, its windows empty sockets for the wind to blow through.
 Look at the cars parked outside an austere, treeless meetinghouse while someone’s funeral goes on inside.
 Even group solidarity and communal effort are not much solace or protection.
 Desolate without them, life is difficult even with them.
 We live and labor on sufferance.
 Home, even in Utah, is inconceivable apart from its failure, homelessness.

 Especially in his paintings from the Depression years, Stewart achieved a bleak clarity of vision that has been compared to Hopper’s.
-The thirty-five miles between Ogden and Salt Lake City are densely populated and increasingly industrialized.
+The 35 miles between Ogden and Salt Lake City are densely populated and increasingly industrialized.
 Below the alluvial slopes where towns like Kaysville perch, both the Union Pacific Railroad and the main north-south highway go by.
 And along those routes, below the shaky sanctuary of Mormon villages whose communal solidarity was being tested by hard times and change, passed the homeless of the thirties, distinguished by misfortune, without even the frail support that home and community can give.
 Stewart painted them walking the ties past empty stations under bare telephone poles, or parked under the lights of an allnight truck stop.
 Best of all, he painted them huddled on the roofs and lounging in the doors of empty freight cars.

 This last painting, entitled Private Car, is indeed Hopperesque, and it demonstrates how much power there still is in realism when realism is the expression of a passionate vision.
 All of Stewart’s characteristic touches are there—the muted colors, the homely detail, the bleak, ambiguous message.
 The desert light that gilds those uprooted ones seems also to threaten them.
 They are silhouettes before flames.
 It is probably the finest picture ever painted by a Utahn, or in Utah; and unlike most of its competition, it totally resists the temptation to sensationalize Utah scenery.